skfit-uni-luebeck/ontoserver-keycloak/README.md

 your installation, these are the `conformance.security.{authorize,token}` settings.
 They will be of the form
 `https://<your FQDN>/auth/realms/<your realm name>/protocol/openid-connect/{authorize,token}`.
-You can view the correct settings in the "OpenID Endpoint Configuration" in the _Realm Settings_ section. ⚠
+You can view the correct settings in the "OpenID Endpoint Configuration" JSON document in the _Realm Settings_ section. ⚠

 ⚠ One of the most important settings to get right is the `ontoserver.security.token.secret` configuration.
 This is used to verify the